Curtis-Wu/Equivariant-Graph-Transformer/README.md

 The goal of this project is to achieve accurate molecular potential prediction for the ANI-1 data set.
 The model presented in this repository use a Pre-trained<sup><a href="#reference">3</a></sup> E(n) equivariant neural network<sup><a href="#reference">1</a></sup>, which becomes invariant in our case when dealing with objects with static positions, as well as an transformer encoder to capture both the local and global interactions between the point clouds to achieve molecular properties predictions accurately.

-<b><i>The complete process and workflow of data-processing, model architecture creation, model training/fine-tuning with detailed documentation could be found in main.ipynb.</b></i>
+<b><i>The complete process and workflow of data-processing, model architecture creation, model training and results with detailed documentation can be found in main.ipynb.</b></i>

 ## Getting Started